-Only the best for your little princes and princesses!
-Find out which kidswear brands are top of the Duchess of Cambridge’s shopping list for the royal children.
+Congratulations to Meghan Markle and Prince Harry, the Duke and Duchess of Sussex, as they announce they are expecting a baby in Spring 2019.
+To celebrate in sartorial style, we bring you a round-up of the kidswear brands that have the royal seal of approval.
+Find out which brands are top of the Duchess of Cambridge’s shopping list for the royal children.
 If you haven’t seen Kate in your local branch of Mothercare, or bumped into the Prince buying baby-grows in Gap Kids, fear not.
 We bring you the royals’ favourite children’s clothes designers…

 To date, Princess Charlotte and Prince George have worn this label 8 times.
 Princess Charlotte’s hand-smocked dress worn for a party in Canada was an instant sell-out item (see below).
-Like most of the royals’ preferred brands, offer beautiful classic styles.
+Like most of the royals’ preferred brands, Pepa & Company offer beautiful classic styles.

-Both Prince George and Princess Charlotte have been spotted in pieces; the little Prince in red corduroy shorts and Princess Charlotte in shoes.
+Both Prince George and Princess Charlotte have been spotted in Doña Carmen pieces; the little Prince in red corduroy shorts and Princess Charlotte in shoes.

 When meeting Barack Obama, Prince George was photographed wearing a blue gingham robe from My 1st Years causing it to sell out instantly.
 Being a royal and celebrity favourite, they may just be the number one personalised gifting brand for little ones out there.
 I mean, who doesn’t love a personalised gift?